leah-massey/CV/README.md

 ## Skills

-#### Apetite for Learning
-My resourcefulness, people-skills, and work ethic has allowed me to work and learn from some of the most prestigious creative companies in the world.
-I continually strive for excellence in everthing I do and find great joy in discovering and learning from masters of industry.

 #### Logic and Creativity
 I have both a mathematical and design background.
 Being able to utilise both logic and creativity allows me to make consistently valuable contributions and to regularly see opportunity where others might not.
 My technical way of working along with my creative problem solving skills has always proved an asset in the workplace.

+#### Creative Problem Solving
+Whether it be working out how to put inot practise a 'zero waste' policy as Head of Production in the notorioulsy wasteful clothing industry or creatively making the impossible possible during my work as a Private PA, I have developed outside of the box thinking and a determination to make things happen even when all paths seem to point to a dead end.

 #### Detail Oriented
 The devil is in the detail and I love nothing better that peeling back the layers and building from scratch - adapting, adjusting and adding to create something that not only fits a brief but is also elegant in its design.
 Learning to code has so many parallells to my experiences in tailoring - the attention to detail, the need to plan, be curious, practise, experiment and then execute.
 It excites me to explore the craft of coding for all of these reasons.

+#### Apetite for Learning
+My resourcefulness, people-skills, and work ethic has allowed me to work and learn from some of the most prestigious creative companies in the world.
+I continually strive for excellence in everthing I do and find great joy in discovering and learning from masters of industry.

 #### Self Starter
 I am proudly self-taught and fluent in the Adobe Suite and practise advanced pattern cutting as a hobby (again self taught).
 I am able to both create and interpret with ease technical drawings and designs.
 Being comfortable around design work has proved incredibly helpful when interpreting briefs and building projects.